 Sharing your feelings and fears with other people might help.
-You could try talking to your partner, a trusted friend or your GP.
-You could join our online support forum or our private Facebook group or attend a support group.
-You may find it helpful to read our leaflet Pregnancy after loss.
-And you are always welcome to contact us directly.
-See page 10 for details.
+You could try your partner, a trusted friend or your GP.
+Or you could contact the Miscarriage Association and/or use our internet support forum (see page 10).

 How the Miscarriage Association can help